02 Dec Reviewing and Revamping Your Marketing Strategy for the New Year

 As your company grows and so does your need for content, it’s likely that you will have to bring on team members to support you.
 This means you need to delegate and follow-up to ensure your efforts to be consistent stay on track.
 A project manager – be that a person’s role or system maintained by software is the key.
 There are plenty of online tools to help you manage workflow, task work and check that things are complete, such as Asana.
 Long and short, you will be consistent with the things that have checks and balances in places so even if you are a company of one – a project manager is a key accountability tool to ensure a consistent content marketing strategy.

 Do you need help with your content marketing strategy & implementation?
-Our team at Path & Compass is ready to help you get organized and get creating.
+Our team at Path & Compass is ready to help you get organized and tackle the new year with your best food forward.
 Whether this entails brainstorming ideas for quality content or scheduling social media, we do it all and in a way that is true to your brand.
-Contact us today at [email protected]
+Contact us today at email@example.com.